 • Riparian zones stabilise land, limiting loss through erosion

-Hawke’s Bay Regional Council has a selection of native plants for sale.
-These have been sourced specifically for riparian planting of fenced off waterways on farms.
-We will have a limited number of plants available for the 2020 planting season.
-There is a minimum order for 100 plants (unless discussed with the Land Management Advisor).
+Hawke’s Bay Regional Council had a selection of native plants for sale.
+These were sourced specifically for riparian planting of fenced off waterways on farms.
+We will had a limited number of plants available for the 2020 planting season.

 This comprehensive guide covers the steps for planting and maintenance of riparian zones on your farm, including technical specifications for how to achieve good shading.